Nonisospectral deformations of noncommutative Laurent biorthogonal polynomials and matrix discrete Painlev\'e-type equations: Preliminaries

 Consider an $N\times N$ matrix $A=(a_{i,j})_{i,j=1}^{N}$ with entries defined over a noncommutative ring.
 Let $A^{i,j}$ be the submatrix of $A$ obtained by removing the $i$th row and the $j$th column from $A$.
 When all the inverses $\left(A^{i, j}\right)^{-1}$ exist for $i,j=1,\cdots,N$, the matrix $A$ admits $N^2$ well-defined quasideterminants, denoted by $|A|_{i,j}$.
 They are defined recursively by

 where $r_i^j$ represents the $i$th row of $A$ with the $j$th element removed, $c_j^i$ represents the $j$th column of $A$ with the $i$th element removed.
-As a matter of fact, if the entries $a_{i,j}$ in $A$ commute, then we have
+In fact, if the entries $a_{i,j}$ in $A$ commute, then we have

 Let $A, B, C$ and $d$ be functions of the independent variable $t$.
 Then, we have

 where $'$ denotes the derivative with respect to $t$.
 If we incorporate the identity matrix expressed as $\sum_{k=0}^{N-1}e_k^Te_k$, where $e_k$ is the row vector of length $N$ with a value of $1$ at the $(k+1)$-th position and $0$ elsewhere.
 Let $A_k$ represent the $k$-th column of the matrix $A$, then we get